echopen/PRJ-medtec_kit/electronic/modules/hardware/MDL-envelope_detector/MDL-envelope_detector_v1/readme.md

 ![](images/scheme.png)

 ## Remarks

+Envelope detector presented here is a very simple circuit where the diode is used to keep only positives slopes, then a low-pass filter is apply (RC circuit) to smooth the signal.

+Central frequency of this filer must be higher than the frequency of the signal.
+For that kind of filter, central frequency $f_c$ is given by:

+$f_c=\dfrac{1}{2\pi RC}.$

 Value of R1 and C1 are defined for RedPiataya measurement.
-Value of R1 (and/or C1) must be refined for use of a different probe.
+Value of R1 (and/or C1) must be refined when using a different probe.

 [BOM](./src/MDL-envelope_detector_v1.csv)